enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/spring.rst

 Using Spring
 #############################

 This gives a rundown on how to efficiently use Spring inside JQM.
-This can be of course adapted for most big "container" frameworks.
+This can be of course be an inspiration for most big "container" frameworks.

-There multiple possibilities, and this page shows how to use them all.
+There are multiple possibilities, and this page shows how to use them all.
 They are presented here in order of increasing complexity, which is also the order of decreasing recommendation.

 By doing nothing special
 **************************